The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

-To show that the Tannakian monodromy groups contains a classical group, we use recent results of Kr\"{a}mer~\cite{Microlocal1, Microlocal2}, to reduce to a small number of cases---essentially, the simple algebraic groups acting by their minuscule representations---and then some intricate but elementary combinatorics involving Hodge numbers to eliminate the non-classical cases.
+We show that, if the convolution monodromy group of the constant sheaf on $Y_x$ contains a classical group for some $x \in X$, and if the family $Y$ over $X$ is not equal to a translate of the constant family, then for almost all $\mathsf{L}$, the monodromy groups of $R^{n-1} f_*(\mathsf{L})_x$ contain a classical group (Theorem \ref{thm_fin_many_subtori}, Corollary \ref{torsion_char}).
+To check the condition that the convolution monodromy group of the smooth hypersurface $Y_x$ contains a classical group, we use recent results of Kr\"{a}mer~\cite{Microlocal1, Microlocal2}, to reduce to a small number of cases---essentially, the simple algebraic groups acting by their minuscule representations---and then some intricate but elementary combinatorics involving Hodge numbers to eliminate the non-classical cases.

+We now conclude the argument by taking $\mathrm{Hilb}$ to be the moduli space of hypersurfaces in a given N\'{e}ron-Severi class in $A$ and $X$ to be an irreducible component of the Zariski closure of $ \mathrm{Hilb} ( \mathcal O_{K,S})$.
+Assuming that the universal family over $X$ is not equal to a translate of the constant family, we find a sheaf $R^{n-1} f_*(\mathsf{L})_x$ with big monodromy and, using $p$-adic Hodge theory, show the integral points of $X$ are not Zariski dense.
+This contradicts the definition of $X$ as an irreducible component, so we conclude the universal family over each component is equal to a translate of the constant family.
+It follows that all the fibers $Y_x$ contained in each irreducible component are identical up to translation, so because there are finitely many irreducible components, there are finitely many hypersurfaces up to translation -- our desired conclusion.